Letter to the editor | Sidewalks, crosswalks needed in Richland

-I had recently visited my daughter who resides in Richland Towers on Theater Ave in Johnstown.
+I recently visited my daughter who resides in Richland Towers on Theater Drive in Richland Township.
 I was really shocked to see that there were no sidewalks, no crosswalks and no pedestrian signals to push in order to cross the street safely.

 There are many elderly people and others with disabilities who would love to walk around, as there is a great shopping center with restaurants and also a Walmart, but have to walk or use a walker or scooter in the street.